cy6581/cy6581.github.io/_posts/2019-06-29-Stub-GraphQL-XHRs-in-Cypress.markdown

 });
 ```

-For an in-depth explanation of how this works, stay tuned!
+For an in-depth explanation of how XHR stubbing works, stay tuned!